karafka/karafka/README.md

 | kafka_hosts             | Array<String> | Kafka server hosts                 |
 | worker_timeout          | Integer       | How long a task can run in Sidekiq |

-To apply this configuration, you need to use a *setup* method from the Karafka::App class:
+To apply this configuration, you need to use a *setup* method from the Karafka::App class (app.rb):

 ```ruby
 class App < Karafka::App